When the Ink Manager is opened for the first time, it will automatically read all the inks in the current file.

 - Set the CMYK formula, name the new ink, and click OK.
 After converting an ink, the ink list will automatically update and any converted inks will disappear.

-You can choose from a selection of ink styles to apply to the ink (convert style).
+You can choose from a selection of ink types to apply to the ink (convert style).
 These ink styles are saved in the document and used by the Trap Tool.
-Note: The default ink style for CMYK inks is Normal.
-This ink style cannot be changed.
+Note: The default ink type for CMYK inks is Normal.
+This ink type cannot be changed.
 If the ink is originally an opaque, varnish, or structural ink, the ink style cannot be changed.

 - From the ink list of the Ink Manager, select the target spot inks.

-- Select the pull-down menu beside the spot ink to set a new ink style.
+- Select the pull-down menu beside the spot ink to set a new ink type.